simon-engledew/jsoniter/README.md

 jsoniter.Iterate(d, fn)
 ```

 `path` will contain a slice of string keys or int array indexes that describe the location of the value in the document.
+Do not modify or retain it during the callback.

 To match values that you are interested in, `iterjson` provides a basic matcher: